 Parents should always be encouraging their teens because it helps to boost their morale.
 Encourage your teens to have limited device activities.
 Make sure they are involved in such activities that help to enhance their problem-solving and decision-making abilities.

-Encourage your teen to have a clear discussion.
-If they need any help and support let them know you are there for your teens.
-Your teens to spend their time with friends and family, try not to spend time alone.
+If they need any help and support, let them know you are there for your teens.
+Please encourage your teens to spend their time with friends and family.

-Never ever demotivate your teens on any choices they make in their life.
-For instance, if they want to color their hair blue, let them, experiment, never make fun of their choices.
-This can demotivate them, let them make their own choices, however, encourage them to make better choices in their life.
+Never demotivate your teens on any choices they make in their life.
+For instance, if they want to color their hair blue, let them experiment, but never make fun of their choices.
+This can demotivate them, let them make their own choices, and encourage them to make better choices in their lives.

 9. Strong Connection

-It’s important to have a strong connection between parents and teens.
-If there are strong bonds between parents and teens, there will be less chance of teenagers harming themselves.
-You as a parent need to get involved in teens' lives and need to have a good influence on them.
+It’s essential to have a strong connection between parents and teens.
+There will be less chance of suicide risk among teens if there are strong bonds between parents and teens.
+You as a parent need to get involved in teens’ lives and need to have a good influence on them.

 Consequently, they can look up to you and learn their good habits.
-Let your teens know how much you love them and the importance of their presence.
-Try to spend quality time with your teens give your free time to them.
-Make them aware of the cause and effects of suicide and how can we prevent it.
-You have to have taught your kids that suicide is not the solution to any of their problems.
+Let your teens know how much you love them and show the importance of their presence in your life.
+Would you please try to spend quality time with your teens by giving your free time to them?
+Talking to your teens about the causes and effects of suicide will somehow help to prevent suicide.

 10. Seek Professional Help

-If your teen’s behavior is changing and he/she behaves like a different person then you must know there’s something wrong.
+If your teen’s behavior is changing and behaving like a different person, you must know there’s something wrong.
 Parents should know the warning symptoms.
-If your teen is thinking of suicide and you should know the warning symptoms then seek professional help.
+If your teen is thinking of suicide and should know the warning symptoms, seeking professional help will prevent suicide.

-If your teens are out of your reach and don't listen to you it’s better to take them to the doctor or someone who they listen to.
+If your teens are out of your reach and don’t listen to you, it’s better to take them to the doctor or someone they listen to.
 It can be a helpful step for teens who are having mental health issues.
-Follow the doctor or professional instructions to prevent your kid's mental health complications.
+Following a mental health professional will help to prevent your kid’s mental health complications.

 Therefore, there are many risk factors causing suicide among teens.
-The role of parents is very important in keeping them safe and not having any suicidal thoughts.
-Parents should know the warning symptoms of teen suicide.
-It helps parents to react or take some measure action to prevent those harmful incidents.
+The role of parents is crucial in keeping them safe and not having any suicidal thoughts.
+Parents should know the risk factor and warning symptoms of teen suicide to prevent suicide among teens.

-I have briefly described the ways to prevent suicide in teens it will be helpful for any parents.
-By reading this article you will be able to know about what should be done or what shouldn’t be done.
+I have briefly described how to prevent suicide among teens; it will be helpful for any parents.
+By reading this article, you will know what you should do and what you should not do.
 Make sure you always support and encourage your teens.
-Suicide is not a solution to any issue.